Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 Optimizing Your Mindset in Medicine, Step 4 - Intentional Thinking

-Once you can see and believe how your view affects you, you can decide if you want to look at the situation differently.
+Once you can see how your view on the situation affects you, you can decide if you want to look at the situation differently or not.
 If you do, then we move on to an Intentional Model.

 There are 2 crucial aspects to moving on, with purpose, to other ways of thinking.

 1. It must be entirely believable.
-(This isn't where you click your ruby-red slippers together and wish).
+This isn't where you click your ruby-red slippers together and wish.
+You cannot trick your brain into believing something This is NOT toxic positivity where you try to see everything is rainbows, sunshine, and unicorns.

 2. It must serve you better.
-(Why pick a perspective that gives continues adding unnecessary suffering?)
+Why pick a perspective that continues adding unnecessary stress and suffering?

 Let me first give an example using the automatic model explained last week: